clojure-emacs/cider/README.md

 <kbd>C-c M-t v</kbd> | Toggle var tracing.
 <kbd>C-c M-t n</kbd> | Toggle namespace tracing.
 <kbd>C-c C-q</kbd>                   | Quit the current nREPL connection.
 With a prefix argument it will quit all connections.

+There's no need to memorize this list.
+In any REPL buffer you'll have a `REPL` menu available, which lists all the most important commands and their keybindings.
+You can also invoke `C-h f RET cider-repl-mode` to get a list of the keybindings for `cider-repl-mode`.

 In the REPL you can also use "shortcut commands" by pressing `,` at the beginning of a REPL line.
 You'll be presented with a list of commands you can